-Lord Rama is the main character in the most popular epic poem of Hinduism, the Ramayana.
-He ruled the earth for hundreds of years after his return to Ayodhya.
+Lord Rama is the main character of one of the most popular epic poem of Hinduism -The Ramayana.
+He ruled the entire subcontinent of India for hundreds of years after his return to Ayodhya.
 During this time, his and his brothers’ sons ruled over other parts of India.

 It was the moment in history in which ancient India attained greatness.
 Dharma was flourishing, and there was prosperity and peace everywhere.
 Why, then, did he decide to leave his body and return to his divine abode, Vaikuntha Dham?

 |Death Age||104 Years Old|

 No Mention Of Rama’s Death In Origional Ramayana

 The original epic of Ramayana ends with the story of Lord Rama’s victory over Ravana, and does not mention anything of the time after his return to Ayodhya.
 However, we have discovered some legends of his leaving the earth in other ancient texts.

 The Visit Of Unknown Saint To The Court Of Lord Rama